 Admission at Green River is simple, fast and convenient.
 We offer four annual admission dates: fall, winter, spring, and summer.
-Admission deadlines are approximately one month prior to orientation for each month.
+Admission deadlines are approximately one month prior to orientation for each quarter.
 See dates and deadlines.

 Submit documents by email, mail, or fax - Please use only one method to send your documents.

 Important!
 Send an e-mail to International@greenriver.edu with the student name, date of birth, amount of money and date wired.

 After we receive your complete application with all required documents, an acceptance package will be created for you within two business days.
 This package contains a Green River acceptance letter and your I-20.
 Your I-20 is a very important document that confirms your acceptance as an international student in the U.S.